1

 Non-Emergent Medical Transportation (NEMT) is a Health First Colorado benefit when the member has no other means of transportation.
 The transportation services must be medically necessary and provided within the scope of the provider's certification and/or license.
 Transportation for Health First Colorado members to and from a medical provider is a benefit when the medical service provided is a benefit of the Health First Colorado and the provider is enrolled with Health First Colorado to deliver the service.

 There is no limit to the number of daily trips a client can receive from one or multiple providers, but those trips must meet all NEMT regulatory and policy requirements.
-Billing multiple trips for one member in one day with different rendering providers may require the use of a modifier (see Procedure Coding, below).
+Billing multiple trips for one member in one day with different rendering providers may require the use of a modifier.
+Refer to the Procedure Coding section below.

 The following modes of transportation are covered: